daviddecorso/InstaTask/README.md

 ### Task Allocation
 Moses Afrane: Helped with creation of diagrams

-Ethan Beaupre: Validate calendar links, create add task button
+Ethan Beaupre: Helped with acrhitecture diagrams, began work on requirements for user story [001]

 David DeCorso: Helped with architecture documents, created frontend UI for taskview page